-Apply my premixed oxidising solution and allow the product to penetrate deep into the carpet to remove all dog urine residues for 5-10 minutes.
+All you need to do is use our special Odor Dude Formula by applying my premixed oxidising solution to the problem area.
+Allow the product to penetrate deep into the carpet to remove all dog urine residues for 5-10 minutes.
 Extract the area with a carpet cleaning wand or use folded towels and repeat the process until the product stops foaming on application.
 I usually use my knee to apply the weight to the towels.

 The urine residues are broken down and destroyed, which eliminates the smell.

-Step 1 : Identify where the urine is.
-(Mission Critical)
+Step 1: Identify where the dog urine is (Mission Critical)

 Here are some tips to help find the source of the contamination.